 McBride is the leading European manufacturer and supplier of contract manufactured and private Label products for the domestic, household and professional cleaning/hygiene markets.

 McBride was established in 1927.
 From its historic UK base, the Company has grown both organically and by acquisition, expanding its range of products and its manufacturing base into key continental European markets and Asia Pacific.
 The Company listed on the London Stock Exchange in 1995.

 We are one of the largest European buyers for several of the raw and packaging materials that we source, including surfactants, salts, polymers, enzymes, HDPE, triggers and paper packaging.
-We also buy a broad range of indirect services and goods across our business.
+We also buy a broad range of indirect goods and services across our business.

 Our Group purchasing team, which covers all subsidiaries, aims to be best-in-class and buys centrally out of two major locations (Belgium and the UK), supported with offices in both Poland and Hong Kong

 We are open to new ideas, concepts and learning how we can do things better.
 We regard suppliers as partners in our drive for quality, innovation and efficiency.